civol/HDLRuby/README.md

 [<type 0>, <type 1>, ... ]
 ```

-For example, the following code declares the type of the vectors made of a 8-bit logical, a 16-bit signed and a 16-bit unsigned values:
+For example, the following code declares the type of the vectors made of an 8-bit logical, a 16-bit signed and a 16-bit unsigned values:

 ```ruby
 [ bit[8], signed[16], unsigned[16] ]
 ```

-__The structure opertor__ `{}` is used for building hierarchical types made of named subtypes.
+__The structure operator__ `{}` is used for building hierarchical types made of named subtypes.
 This operator is used as follows:

 ```ruby
 { <name 0>: <type 0>, <name 1>: <type 1>, ... }